 - 1. The term "value" excludes any VAT component. - 2.
 In the Formula, "c" will typically include, but is not limited to, items such as statutory fines, penalties, dividends etc. However, traffic fines are only included in "c" to the extent that payment has actually been received by the municipality. - 3.
-Exclude from the calculation the value of any capital goods or services supplied, unless supplied under a rental agreement (that is, not an instalment credit agreement). - 4.
+Exclude from the calculation the value of any capital goods or services supplied, unless supplied under a rental agreement4 (that is, not an instalment credit agreement5). - 4.
 Exclude from the calculation the value of any goods or services supplied where input tax on those goods or services was specifically denied under section 17(2). - 5.
 The apportionment percentage should be rounded off to 2 decimal places. - 6.
 Where the Formula yields a result equal to 95% or more, the full amount of VAT incurred for a mixed purpose may be deducted (the de minimis rule). - 4.3 The following requirements and conditions apply in determining the amounts to be included in the Formula: - 4.3.1 A grant that is received partly for taxable purposes and partly for non-taxable purposes must be attributed accordingly.
 For example, if 70% of a grant is for subsidising the taxable supply of water and electricity to customers and 30% is for subsidising the municipality's exempt public transport business, the grant amount will have to be split into its respective taxable and non-taxable components in accordance with section 10(22).
 In this example, 70% of the grant amount will be subject to VAT at the zero rate and will be included in "a" in the Formula.
 The remaining 30% of the grant will be applied for exempt purposes and will be included in "b" in the Formula. - 4.3.2 Notwithstanding any permission which may have been granted by the Commissioner to allow a municipality to account for VAT on the payments basis under section 15(2)(a)(v), the amounts to be included in "a", "b" and "c" in the Formula for each tax period and for the annual adjustment contemplated in 4.3.3 are to be calculated on the invoice basis and in accordance with the principles set out in the Accounting Standards Board's Standard of Generally Recognised Accounting Practice (GRAP) on Revenue from Non-exchange Transactions (Taxes and Transfers), commonly referred to as GRAP 23.
 In terms of GRAP 23, income from government grants and subsidies is only recognised when the conditions (if any) are met.
-Grant income will therefore only be included in the Formula to the extent that such funds are reflected in the income statement of the municipality for the financial year concerned.
+Grant income will therefore only be included in the Formula to the extent that such funds are reflected in the income statement of the municipality for the financial year concerned. - 4.3.3 Although the apportionment percentage is applied in each tax period, for practical purposes, a municipality may calculate the percentage based on the previous year's financial statements.
+The percentage so calculated must then be applied in every tax period throughout the new financial year as an estimate.
+The apportionment percentage that was used as an estimate must be re-calculated in accordance with the municipality's audited financial statements and the necessary VAT adjustment made within six months after the municipality's financial year-end.

-Refer to the definition of "instalment credit agreement" in section 1(1).
+4 Refer to the definition of "rental agreement" in section 1(1).

-&lt;sup>4 Refer to the definition of "rental agreement" in section 1(1).
+5 Refer to the definition of "instalment credit agreement" in section 1(1).